tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/validation-falsification.md

 A falsification test serves to "falsify" (=prove something to be false) other discontinuities at the cutoff.
 By doing this test and proving there are no other discontinuities, we can be sure the observed effects are not the result of other factors and ensure the robustness of the RD Design.
 {{% /tip %}}

-## 1. Falsification test: Observable variables
+## 1. Predetermined covariates and placebo outcomes

 The first and most important falsification test examines whether units near the cutoff (in both treatment and control groups) are similar in terms of observable characteristics.
 For the validity of the RDD to hold, the units with scores just above and below the cutoff should be similar in the variables that could not have been affected by the treatment.